Table of Contents

 Perhaps the most famous building here is Cathedrale Sainte-Réparate (Nice Cathedral).
 The Baroque architecture cathedral is a popular place among tourists exploring Vieille Ville.

-It's located west of a square with an abundance of restaurants and gift stores surrounding it.
+It's located west of the Place Rossetti square which has many restaurants and gift stores surrounding it.
 The square also hosts La Fontaine historique d'Obélisque, a drinking water fountain directly opposite the cathedral.
 It's an excellent place to take a break while exploring the town.

 Other popular buildings in the old town include Le Palais de la Préfecture and the museum, Musée du Palais Lascaris (Palais Lascaris).
 The 17th-century building housing the museum was the residence of the Counts of Castellar.